 What to take: Gumboots, wet weather gear if the weather is questionable, a warm jacket in winter and plenty of questions!

 Bookings: You can choose 1-hour morning sessions or 2-hour afternoon sessions via booking page or contact Emily directly for private tours.
-Currently, you’ll need to book for a private group of 10.

 You might also like: